CPSC Firework Injury Warning for Fourth of July

 Consumers below the age of 20 are the most prone to fireworks injuries; however, the risk of serious injury or even death still exists for anyone within close proximity of fireworks or other pyrotechnics.
 Some common fireworks injuries and hazards include burns, lacerations, loss of limbs, residential fires and wrongful death.
 Parental supervision is essential when legal fireworks are being used.
 Never allow young children to set-off or play with fireworks or hazardous objects.
 It is also important to never throw or point fireworks at another individual.
 To learn more about how you can help prevent serious injuries related to fireworks this Fourth of July holiday, please refer to the CPSC’s website for consumer fireworks safety tips.

-The Portland personal injury attorneys at Shulman DuBois LLC hope that consumers stay safe during the Independence Day holiday.
+The Portland personal injury attorneys at DuBois Law Group hope that consumers stay safe during the Independence Day holiday.
 Take every necessary precaution to protect yourself and others this Fourth of July.